 Some studies have noted possible anti-cancer effects among prostate, breast and prostate cancers.
 One study published in the Journal of Nutrition (opens in new tab) looked at 15 kinds of carotenoids to see if they combatted cancer cells and found only neoxanthin from spinach and fucoxanthin from brown algae to be significantly effective.

-One three-year study from the early 1990s found that women who ate raw spinach or carrots more than twice a week had a lower risk of breast cancer, while a more recent study from 2009 looked at the relationship between flavonoid intake and ovarian cancer.
+A three-year study (opens in new tab) from the early 1990s found that women who ate raw spinach or carrots more than twice a week had a lower risk of breast cancer, while a more 2010 study looked at the relationship between flavonoid intake and ovarian cancer.
 Among its many findings, this large-scale study saw a lower risk of ovarian cancer among women who ate the most spinach than those who ate the least.